salo18/qt_swim_final/README.md

 - Show the time to next cron job (next check will be in X hours)
 - Allow users to unsubscribe from email alerts (currently handled manually)
 - Give option to sign up to text alerts (Twilio?)
-- Add more locations...
+- Add more locations.
 The app only tracks the results of samples at Frankton Beach.
 ORC also does samples of Queenstown beach and many other lakes.
 I could allow users to subscribe for alerts at multiple lakes.
+- Add a map with the different lakes available for alerts

 That's all for now!
 This was a fun project and I am excited to move on to a new challenge.

-- Salo